Reasons Why You Shouldn’t Use a Construction Loan for Renovation?

 - More Work in the Process

 Construction loan involves considerably more work than the other renovation loans for you and your contractor.
 Whether you are constructing the loan from scratch or want to renovate the existing home, the requirements for the construction loan remains the same.
-The construction loan process involves additional efforts like organizing the inspection visits, coordination with the lender, contractor, etc.
+The construction loan process involves additional efforts like organising the inspection visits, coordination with the lender, contractor, etc.

 - Higher Costs